Beckoning cat (Maneki neko)

 Close

-They are about the Beckoning cat.
+They are about the Beckoning Cat.
 However, it is not yet.
 There are still unique cats.
-Sometimes, the collaboration with different characters, even size.
+Sometimes, the collaboration involves different characters, even of multiple sizes.
+If you come to Japan, please take a look around.
+You would find some cats waving their hands at you.

-Now, see you for the next one, and be safe everyone!
+OK!
+Then, see you all for the next article!